-People with any of these risk factors should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have any of these risk factors, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Blood clots: Ziprasidone may increase the risk of blood clots, especially in the lower leg.
 Talk to your doctor or pharmacist if you have risk factors for developing blood clots (e.g., a family history of blood clots, recent major surgery, immobility due to air travel, or other reason).

 Blood sugar: This medication may cause high blood sugar levels and a loss of blood glucose control.
 People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.
 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you experience weakness, increased thirst, increased urination, and increased appetite while taking this medication, contact your doctor.

 Body temperature: This medication, like other antipsychotic medications, can disrupt the body's ability to control body temperature.
 People who exercise vigorously, who are exposed to extreme heat, are dehydrated, or are taking anticholinergic medications (e.g., benztropine, oxybutynin) are more at risk.
 Contact your doctor as soon as possible if you feel very hot and are unable to cool down while taking this medication.

 Drowsiness/reduced alertness: Ziprasidone may interfere with activities requiring mental alertness.
 Avoid driving or potentially hazardous activities until you know how this medication affects you.